nuwave/lighthouse/docs/master/api-reference/directives.md

   scopes: [String!]

   """
-  Overwrite the paginate_max_count setting value to limit the amount of items that a user can request per page.
+  Allow clients to query paginated lists without specifying the amount of items.
+  Overrules the `pagination.default_count` setting from `lighthouse.php`.
   """
-  maxCount: Int
+  defaultCount: Int

   """
-  Use a default value for the amount of returned items in case the client does not request it explicitly
+  Limit the maximum amount of items that clients can request from paginated lists.
+  Overrules the `pagination.max_count` setting from `lighthouse.php`.
   """
-  defaultCount: Int
+  maxCount: Int
 ) on FIELD_DEFINITION
 ```